ProsperousHeart/cheatsheets/Tools/git.md

 git push REMOTENAME BRANCHNAME
 ```

-## How Do I:  Create An Upstream To My Branch On GitHub?
+## How Do I Create An Upstream To My Branch On GitHub?

 If you try to run `git pull` from a branch that does not have an upstream, you will get an error similar to this: